By Sorsa Editorial

 Real-time monitoringPolling at 20 req/sFiltered stream available

-Where the official API still wins: filtered stream for true push-based real-time, and write actions (posting, liking, following) that we do not offer at all.
-For pure read-only search workloads, the operator silent-drop problem is the largest practical reason teams move off v2.
-For the broader migration picture see our migration guide and the official X search docs for current pricing and operator coverage.
+Where the official API is the right call: filtered stream for true push-based real-time, and write actions (posting, liking, following) that we do not offer at all.
+For everything read-only, the flat-rate path is both cheaper and simpler to operate at any meaningful volume.

 Common Errors and Troubleshooting

-Things that bite people, in rough order of how often I see them.
+Things that bite people, in rough order of how often we see them in support.

 Empty results on a query you know should return something.
 Usual suspects: a typo in an operator (min_likes instead of min_faves), a phrase that needs double quotes ("black cat" not black cat), or a -filter: that excludes too much.
 Strip the query down to one keyword, confirm it returns results, then add operators back one at a time.